Knuckles the Echidna

 is a character from Sega's Sonic the Hedgehog series.
-He is a red anthropomorphic short-beaked echidna who is Sonic's best friend and former rival.
-Determined and serious, but sometimes gullible, he punches enemies with brute force.
-He serves as the guardian of the Master Emerald, a huge gemstone that controls the series's integral Chaos Emeralds, and is the last living member of his tribe, the Knuckles Clan.
+He is an anthropomorphic red short-beaked echidna who is Sonic's secondary best friend and former rival.
+Determined and serious, but sometimes gullible, he fights his enemies using brute force and strength.
+His role is established as the guardian of the Master Emerald, a large gemstone which controls the series' integral Chaos Emeralds, and is the last living member of his tribe, the Knuckles Clan.

-Knuckles debuted as an antagonist in Sonic the Hedgehog 3 (1994) after Doctor Eggman tricks him into opposing Sonic and Tails.
-He first became a playable protagonist in Sonic & Knuckles later that year; after initially opposing Sonic once again, he forms an alliance with him after learning of Doctor Eggman's trickery.
-Since then, he has appeared in dozens of playable and non-playable roles, as well as in several series of comic books, Western animated television, Japanese anime, the Sonic the Hedgehog 2 feature film and its upcoming sequel.
+Knuckles debuted as one of the main antagonists in Sonic the Hedgehog 3 (1994); in Sonic & Knuckles, he first became a playable character.
+In the games' story, Doctor Eggman manipulates him into opposing Sonic and Tails.
+After antagonizing the duo, he forms a temporary alliance with them after learning of Eggman's trickery.
+Since then, he has appeared in numerous playable and non-playable roles, as well as in several series of comic books, Western animated television, and Japanese anime, in addition to the feature films Sonic the Hedgehog 2 and Sonic the Hedgehog 3, he stars in the live action Knuckles television miniseries.

-One of the series's most popular characters, Knuckles has appeared in most games in the franchise, including those for the main series and spin-offs.
-His likeness has also frequently appeared in several pieces of Sonic the Hedgehog merchandise, and he has been the subject of multiple Internet memes.
+One of the series' most popular characters, Knuckles has appeared in most games in the franchise, including those for the main series and spin-offs.
+His likeness has been frequently utilized in Sonic the Hedgehog merchandise, with the character also being subject to various Internet memes.

 Concept and creation

 During conception of Sonic the Hedgehog 3, the development team wanted to create a new rival for Sonic.
 The final design of Knuckles was the result of dozens of possible designs inspired by numerous different animals.
 In collaboration between the Sonic Team and Sega of America's product marketing manager, Pamela Kelly, the final character of "Knuckles" was chosen.
 The emphasis of the character was to break walls, with the original idea being a 'whirlwind' ability, rather than punching.

-Knuckles was created by developer Takashi Yuda, who never intended him to be any more than a "supporting character".
+Knuckles was created by developer Takashi Yuda and Pamela Kelly who never intended him to be any more than a "supporting character".
 Knuckles was introduced in Sonic the Hedgehog 3 as an "intimidator" because of his powerful abilities and physical strength.
 He was given a headlining role in the next game, Sonic & Knuckles, where he made his first appearance as a playable character.